 - You have a medical condition that might put you or your baby at risk, such as high blood pressure or diabetes.

-What Are the Risks of Labor Induction?
+Potential Risks of Labor Induction

 2. Your Baby May Experience Heart Decelerations

-The medications used to induce labor — oxytocin or prostaglandin — might provoke too many contractions too close together and lead to too strong of contractions.2,9 All this can diminish your baby’s oxygen supply and lower their heart rate.2 This causes more interventions to be performed, which then increases your chances of a cesarean section.9
+The medications used to induce labor — oxytocin or prostaglandin — might provoke too many contractions too close together and lead to too strong contractions.2,9 All this can diminish your baby’s oxygen supply and lower their heart rate.2 This causes more interventions to be performed, which then increases your chances of a cesarean section.9

 3. You May Get an Infection